oliviaw12/horizon-labs-code/product_research/roadmap.md

 **Duration:** October - November 2025

-We intend to ship our MVP which is composed of our 4 CUJs (2 student, 2 instructor).
-This will allow us to gather user feedback and validate our product concept.
+We aim to finalize our MVP by completing core adaptive learning features, including AI-driven quiz and feedback tools that extend beyond the study chat.
+This phase focuses on testing, stabilizing the full-stack system, and preparing the student and instructor quiz experiences.

 The Short Term tasks can be found in our Github Projects [Kanban Board](https://github.com/orgs/dcsil/projects/95/views/2).

-The issues and milestones currently in work for the MVP are as follows:
+The issues and milestones we recently completed:
 - [T1 — Initial Tech Stack Review and ADR Creation](https://github.com/dcsil/Horizon-Labs/issues/96)
 - [M0 Foundations](https://github.com/dcsil/Horizon-Labs/milestone/11)
   - [[M0-01] Repo, env & local stack boot](https://github.com/dcsil/Horizon-Labs/issues/42)